 During testing, you are expected to actively proctor and focus your full attention on students at all times to confirm they are working independently.
 This means ensuring students are working in the correct Section and that they are NOT involved in questionable activities.
 Circulate around the room and check to see that students are recording their answers in their answer document.
-Grade 3 will record responses in the test book and all other grades will record responses on the answer document.
 Ensure that all student desks are free of any prohibited materials and that all prohibited aids have been removed or covered.
 Refer to Sections 2.2 and 2.3 for information on prohibited activities and prohibited materials.